stanleynyoro/Net-Promoter-Score/README.md

 # Net Promoter Score with Python

-Net Promoter Score (NPS) is an idicator that measures customers' loyalty.
+Net Promoter Score (NPS) is an indicator that measures customers' loyalty.
 The higher the score, the greater the loyalty customers have towards a company, brand, service etc.

 To come up with the score, one need to ask one question.
 The question is mostly framed as "On a scale of 0 to 10, how likely are you to recommend [name of business] to a friend?”